cduvallet/research-parasite-editorial/ms.md

 ## 2. Data without metadata is useless

 Without all of the relevant technical and clinical metadata, it is impossible to re-analyze data and the entire dataset becomes useless.
-As a parasite, I identified three broad types of dataset-related metadata: (1) metadata linking the raw data IDs (e.g. file names, SRA run IDs) to their corresponding sample IDs, (2) metadata containing technical processing information (e.g. sequencing barcodes, sample replicate number, sampling date, etc) and (3) biological or clinical metadata (e.g. disease status, tissue type, etc). [could make a figure/schematic here, and potentially even show where things failed in my meta-analysis]
+As a parasite, I identified three broad types of dataset-related metadata: (1) metadata linking the raw data IDs (e.g. file names, SRA run IDs) to their corresponding sample IDs, (2) metadata containing technical processing information (e.g. sequencing barcodes, sample replicate number, sampling date, etc) and (3) biological or clinical metadata (e.g. disease status, tissue type, etc).
 Here also, there are many tricks to learn, for example: looking at raw sequencing data to infer the presence or absence of primers or barcodes, making educated guesses about disease status from sample IDs, and looking in all the nooks and crannies of SRA or ENA sample descriptors.

+Figure 2: data components required for a successful re-analysis [could make a figure/schematic here, and potentially even show where things failed in my meta-analysis]

 ## 3. Organize yourself for success

 As research parasites, we make mistakes and need to start analyses over from scratch many times.
 Intentional project and file organization can ensure that starting over is not a catastrophe each time.
-More specifically, separating source code from the data and producing intermediate files for each step of an analysis is key to unlocking parasitic productivity (Cookie Cutter Data Science, Wilson et al. 2016)[could also have a figure here, showing a sample project structure].
+More specifically, separating source code from the data and producing intermediate files for each step of an analysis is key to unlocking parasitic productivity (Cookie Cutter Data Science, Wilson et al. 2016).
 Clear project organization makes it easier to remember what different files are, to implement automated pipeline workflows, and to write parallel and modular scripts.

+Figure 3: sample project structure

 In my meta-analysis project, I originally wrote one script that performed quality control on all 28 datasets.
 Each time I found something wrong in one dataset's processing parameters, I had to re-run the data cleaning for _all_ datasets -- a time-consuming process that was a huge pain.